 Cash Receipts cycle

-There are four related parties/departments involved in a complete cash receipts cycle.
+Four related parties/departments are involved in a complete cash receipts cycle.
 They are listed here separated into the three functions we mentioned before:

 - Authorization: Customer, bank (both are not a department)